The Strange, Time-Bending Tale of Eris and Alphine: 1996

 “Hey, what are you doing?”
 Alphine asked, a look of horror on his face as he watched Eris wave her hands over the table, and more bottles of Tusker appeared on it.

 Eris did not reply and instead went on to gulp the twenty or so bottles all in one go.
 When she was done, Alphine saw that her eyes had become blood red and veins ran down her forehead.
-She stammered and slurred and then dropped onto the desk.
+She stammered and slurred and then slumped on the desk.

 “Eris!”
 Alphine called, rushing over to where Eris had slumped and raising her head.
 Her eyes were red, droopy, and watery, her face flushed and sweating.
 “Are you okay?”